 Engineering Management

-Doctor of Engineering, Systems Engineering and Management (SEM)
+Doctor of Engineering, Systems Engineering and Management (SAM)

 The D.E. plan of study with an approved master’s degree requires a minimum of 60 credit hours beyond the master’s degree, which consists of 39 credit hours of approved coursework and 21 credit hours of Dissertation Research.
 Specifically, the DE plan of study consists of the following coursework inclusive of appropriate coursework taken as part of a master's degree.